KenTandrian/bookshelf-apps-js/README.md

 [![last-commit](https://img.shields.io/github/last-commit/KenTandrian/bookshelf-apps-js)](https://github.com/KenTandrian/bookshelf-apps-js/commits/main)

 ## Introduction
-Age Gender Predictor is a made-for-fun website made with React JS, Ageify API and Genderize API.
+Bookshelf Apps is an application to save book information.
-This project is made as a capstone project for The Complete Web Developer 2022: Zero to Mastery Academy program, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made as a project for a class in Dicoding Indonesia, which is a part of Indosat Ooredoo Hutchison Camp 2022.

 ## Technologies
 [![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)](https://github.com/KenTandrian?tab=repositories&language=javascript)